Last Updated on August 2, 2022

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-The 3-season British series originally aired during BBC’s weekday teatime slot, and follows a group of girls who are away from home for the first time, doing their bit for the country by working on the run-down Pasture Farm at the grand Hoxley Estate.
+Beginning in 2009, the 3-season British series originally aired during BBC’s weekday teatime slot, and follows a group of girls who are away from home for the first time, doing their bit for the country by working on the run-down Pasture Farm at the grand Hoxley Estate.

 The girls come from different classes and ideals, but through their hard work, their romances, and the trials they face, they forge friendships that form the heart of the story.